Laser Eye Surgery EyeResearch.Co.UK

 Can it go wrong?

 No surgical procedure is 100% risk free and you should be aware of potential problems.
 Serious complications are very rare but do happen in all laser establishments in the world.
-Most complications resolve themselves in time.
 The final outcome cannot be guaranteed and you must be aware that side effects can in some cases be permanent.
 The healing process differs from one patient to another.
-Whilst most patients are delighted with treatment, a small number of people will not achieve the result they desire, causing distress.
+Whilst most patients are delighted with treatment, a small number of people may not achieve the result they desire.

 When will I be able to drive?

 Do not drive until you are completely comfortable.
-If only one eye has been treated this is normally after 3-4 days.
-For the small number of patients affected by complications the return to normal vision may be delayed.
+If only one eye has been treated this is normally possible after 3-4 days.
+For a small number of patients affected by complications the return to normal vision may be delayed.
 For bilateral treatment, allow upto 7-10 days before driving.

 When can I return to sporting activities?

-Once you have attended for your 10 to 14 day check up you can resume all activities, if your vision allows.
-You should avoid strong sunlight and dirty or dusty environments for as long as possible after treatment.
-You should also avoid using suntan beds during the healing process, which can last up to six months after treatment.
-Avoid swimming for one month as there is a risk of irritation and infection.
+Once you have attended for your first check up you can resume all activities.
+You should avoid strong sunlight and dirty or dusty environments soon after the treatment.
+You should also avoid using suntan beds up to six months after treatment.
+Avoid swimming for a month as there is a risk of irritation and infection.

 EyeResearch.Co.UK